jamesnvc/tailwind_pl/README.md

 # Tailwind_pl

-Based on [Girouette](https://github.com/green-coder/girouette), Tailwind_pl is a pack for SWI-Prolog that will watch the given directories for changes to Prolog files, search for [TailwindCSS](https://tailwindcss.com/docs)-style CSS selectors and generates a CSS file containing just the used selectors.
+Tailwind_pl is a pack for SWI-Prolog that lets you do CSS styling with [TailwindCSS](https://tailwindcss.com/docs) without any Node.js dependency.
+It is effectively a rewrite of [Tailwind's JIT compiler](https://tailwindcss.com/docs/just-in-time-mode) in Prolog, inspired by [Girouette](https://github.com/green-coder/girouette)'s approach in Clojure.

-This lets you use Tailwind-style classes, but without the overhead of having to pull in an enormous stylesheet with all possible styles.
+Tailwind_pl watches the given directories for changes to Prolog files, searches for Tailwind-style CSS selectors and generates a CSS file containing just the used selectors.

-This also allows more dynamic class-names that, with exact colours or numbers that would otherwise be unreasonable to use.
+Tailwind_pl also extends Tailwind by allowing more dynamic class-names that use exact colours or numbers (ex. `w-42%`).

 ## Installation